Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 An architect may provide direction, but the resulting architecture is created through the decisions the organization actually makes.

-> Perhaps the real architects in an organization are the people whose decisions shape its long-term structure.
+> People with consequential decision rights shape the architecture, whether or not architecture appears in their title.

 This does not make formal architecture roles irrelevant.